-India, one of the most populous cities of the world, was once under the British rule during 19th and 20th centuries.
-However, in 1947, it got the taste of independence.
-From that time onwards, the nation never looked back and walked on the path of success and glory, which became most evident when major parts of the world were reeling under the pressure of economic downturn.
+India, the second-most populous country in the world, was under British rule during the 19th and 20th centuries.
+However, in 1947, it savoured the taste of independence.
+Since then, the nation has never looked back.
+It has been continuously walking on the path of success and glory, which became most evident when India was still standing on its feet, while major parts of the world were reeling under the pressure of economic downturn.

 Today, it can be said that the Indian subcontinent is in a better position in terms of the social, political, and economic status it enjoys in comparison to the other economies of the world.
 It has been able to carve its niche not only in the tourism sector but also in the education, employment, and manufacturing sectors.

 To know about the geographical features of the Indian subcontinent which covers more than 700,000 villages and cities, you can refer to the Indian Subcontinent Map.

 Let's have a look at the neighbouring countries of India: